Hi I'm Rebecca

 Please share your feelings/testimony of Joseph Smith.

 I know Joseph Smith was a prophet of God, and I respect and revere him for his faith and sacrifice.
 As a young man, he had the faith to seek an answer to his question by going to God in prayer.
 His example teaches me to approach God with faith as well.
 I know my prayers will be answered.
 Throughout his life, Joseph Smith endured persecution for his spiritual experiences.
 His example in steadfastness even amidst persecution teaches me what it means to live what I believe.
 I am so grateful that he persevered because today I am blessed with the fullness of the gospel on the earth, including the priesthood, temples, The Book of Mormon, and most importantly, an understanding of the gospel of Jesus Christ.

-I lead the music in church meetings on Sundays.
+I help take care of the toddler children during church meetings on Sundays so their parents can attend meetings distraction free.
 Each month, I also visit other women in their homes as a part of our visiting teaching program.